skmin-lab/unixmd/docs/source/objects/mqc/sh.rst

 - **l_pop_print** *(boolean)* - Default: *False*

-  This argument determines whether write output files for density matrix elements (BOPOP, BOCOH) or not.
+  This argument determines whether to write output files for density matrix elements (BOPOP, BOCOH) or not.
   If this option is set to *True*, then the BOPOP and BOCOH files are written during the dynamics.
   This option is effective only if the argument **propagation** is set to *'coefficient'* or ignored otherwise.